 Bright Futures Early Learning Center is an affiliate of the Mason Wright Foundation, which also operates Mason Wright Senior Living and Colony Care at Home.
 We are located in the Mason Wright Senior Living building at 74 Walnut Street in Springfield.

 Childcare has been a located within Mason Wright since 1999.
 Childcare became an official part of the Mason Wright family in 2017, when we formed Bright Futures.
 Here, the children and Mason Wright residents participate together regularly in activities, providing an extra and very special way for the different generations to interact, learn and grow together.

-Deb has been the Director of childcare programs at Mason Wright since 2012, having transitioned to Bright Futures in January, 2018, after five years as Director for Arbors Kids.
+Deb has been with the childcare programs at Mason Wright since 2012, having transitioned to Bright Futures in January, 2018, after five years as Director for Arbors Kids.
 In all, Deb has more than fifteen years experience as an early childhood education teacher and administrator.